-SEPAC: Special Education Parent Advisory Committee
+SEPAC: Special Education Parent Advisory Council

-The SEPAC (Special Education Parent Advisory Committee) is composed of a group of parents with special needs students in the Rochester City School District.
+The SEPAC (Special Education Parent Advisory Council) is composed of a group of parents with special needs students in the Rochester City School District.
 Together, this group works to provide a supportive environment for students, families, and educators who will help each student achieve their potential.

 Goals of SEPAC

 - Advise the District on matters that pertain to the education and safety of students with disabilities and meet regularly with school officials to participate in the planning, development, and evaluation of the District’s special education programs.

 - Promote a network of parents of children with special needs and provide a forum to share information, and discuss matters of common concern and interest.

 - Promote communication among families with special needs students and Rochester schools.

 - Provide informational forums to parents, students, educators, and other professionals involved with children with special needs.